samlam369/Google-Keep-Memo-Pad/PRD.md

 - **Resizable:** User can freely resize the window by dragging its edges/corners.
 - **Content:** Displays the live content of https://keep.google.com/u/0/ in a webview/browser window.
 - **Authentication:** User logs into Google Keep manually in the app window.
 Enlarging the window is supported for easier login.
+- **Always On Top:** User can toggle this feature from the tray menu.

 ### 2.3 Platform Support
 - **Primary:** Windows